Tuesday Tips: Wharton MBA Essay Tips 2022-2023

 Wharton is an intense academic environment.
 But, it also has a strong community focused on teamwork and learning from each other.
 As you select a topic for this essay, think about your particular background.
 What have you done in the past that can show how you will contribute?

-Your contribution to the Wharton community could be in the classroom, clubs, or within small group projects.
+Your contribution to the Wharton community could be in the classroom, in clubs, or within small group projects.
 You might bring your experiences launching a new product to your marketing case studies.
 Maybe you will lend creative ideas to your learning team as you prepare a research project because you have demonstrated creativity in your past accomplishments.

 Perhaps you have shown a tendency to teach and mentor others, and you plan to help your learning teammates with skills that they may not have learned in their past work.

-Or you might contribute to the Media and Entertainment Club by leading a career trek or bringing a new speaker to campus because you have connections from a prior career experience.
+For example, you might contribute to the Media and Entertainment Club by leading a career trek or bringing a new speaker to campus because you have connections from a prior career experience.
 Brainstorm anything learned in your career or undergrad that could help your classmates at Wharton.

 Required Essay for all Reapplicants: Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
 (250 words)